nicovece/cf-python_for_web/pfwd-learning_journal.md

 ---

 **What experiences have you had with coding and/or programming so far?
-What otherå experiences (programming-related or not) have you had that may help you as you progress through this course?**
+What other experiences (programming-related or not) have you had that may help you as you progress through this course?**

 I have been working as a freelance designer and front-end developer since 2005, mainly on small projects.
 I am self-taught and have strong skills in HTML and CSS, along with some experience using JavaScript and PHP for basic tasks.